 What is pregnancy discrimination?

-The first misconception about pregnancy discrimination is that it only affects currently pregnant women.
-The term expands much further, including the unfair treatment of a woman because of pregnancy, childbirth, or a pregnancy- or childbirth-related medical condition.
+The first misconception about pregnancy discrimination is that it only affects people who are currently pregnant.
+The term expands much further, including unfair treatment because of pregnancy, childbirth, or a pregnancy- or childbirth-related medical condition.

 Pregnancy discrimination was made explicitly illegal in the U.S. with the passage of the Pregnancy Discrimination Act (PDA) in 1978.
 The PDA “forbids discrimination based on pregnancy when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoff, training, fringe benefits, such as leave and health insurance, and any other term or condition of employment.”
-The law protects currently, formerly, and potentially pregnant women.
+The law protects currently, formerly, and potentially pregnant job applicants and employees.

 Five examples of pregnancy discrimination at work